CozyWorld guide

 Peglin turns peg-bouncing into a run-based RPG where each shot damages enemies, upgrades change your bag, and the board becomes part puzzle and part build engine.

 Play this when Acorn Drop makes you want deeper decisions between shots.
-It keeps the satisfying peg bounce, then adds relics, enemies, and long-term run planning.
+It is a great peg-roguelike, but the battle structure is not as cozy as the bounce itself.

 Official page